jesuscuevas/csus_website/_posts/2020-10-16-data-science-panel-2020.md

 - 12:30 - open Q&A
 - 12:50 - finish webinar, begin Zoom meeting with breakout rooms for each speaker

+# Take Aways

+> Below are some quotes from attendees describing what they took away from the panel.

+"The thing that I found the most interesting is how broad this is.
+I know data science is a big field, but I never realized its even bigger than I originally thought.
+From this, I feel like many problem I had faced can be solved with data science.
+I feel like this is a career that can be useful in many other field."

+"Personally, I really appreciated Hugo being transparent about imposter syndrome and how in reality individuals with different backgrounds will shine in other areas of the field.
+With this variety of archetypes in the field, data scientists are exposed to so many different perspectives in terms of tackling problems; and that the further they are in their field, the more they know and the more they know they don’t.
+However, as this is a technology-based field, data scientists are continuously learning as technology is constantly evolving."

+"I like the idea of creating a simple visualization to communicate the impact of a project so that recruiters can understand your project without doing a lot of work.
+The meaning is more important than the complexity.
+In the chat someone mentioned writing a blog post about your project so that you can share it as a link to employers and I thought that was really smart."

+"Going into the data science panel I wasn’t exactly sure how doing statistical math could be applied to professional fields.
+My original thought was that these pro’s worked more with data structures, allocating large files in clever ways to save memory space.
+However the actual application was very nuanced and each panelist worked in different fields working to achieve different goals under the umbrella of data science work. ...
+In summation, what I took away from the data science panel was how diversified the field is and also how passionate the panelists seemed about their jobs."

+"So of the main things I took away from the panel was companies will hire you on communication skill, recommendations, and ability to learn.
+This was quite a surprise to me since I was under the impression as a Computer Science major that I must know every algorithm and remember every language we went over in class and it was becoming a bit overwhelming.
+It is more about understanding the concepts and being able to implement the concepts with any resource available to you.
+(Alejandro) did not know Sql which was a requirement for his job but was hired anyways because his ability to learn, this gave me some hope."

+"I learned that with data science it is continuous learning because there are going to be some tools that they use one day, but then a better tool might come along and then they would have to use that tool instead.
+A data scientist needs to have a willingness to learn, some things that a data scientist should know is SQL and Python or R. Some career tips that I learned from the data scientists is to try to make a project or to see if I can get an internship or a volunteer position.
+Overall, this was a great panel and I am very happy that I attended it."

 # Questions